ibm-cloud-docs/Backup/restore-OracleDB.md

 You might also need to recover the entire system, by performing a “bare metal restore” (installing the OS, applications, and then the full database (plus any transaction logs) onto a new system).

-If there is an Oracle backup and a full-system backup:
+If there is an Oracle&reg; backup and a full-system backup:
 1. Restore the system (putting back the contents of ORACLE_HOME – specifically the database installation).
 If you'd like, you can exclude the data files and archive logs that are backed up by the plug-in.
-2. Restore the Oracle backup, and then copy the required components to the appropriate directories.
-Follow the standard user-managed Oracle recovery procedure from the Oracle backup and recovery guide (available from Oracle) that is appropriate for the operating system.
+2. Restore the Oracle&reg; backup, and then copy the required components to the appropriate directories.
+Follow the standard user-managed Oracle&reg; recovery procedure from the Oracle&reg; backup and recovery guide (available from Oracle) that is appropriate for the operating system.

 ## Restoring an Oracle database
 {: #restoreODB}

 1. On the navigation bar, click Computers.
 A grid lists available computers.
-2. Find the computer with the Oracle database that you want to restore, and expand its view by clicking the row for the computer.
+2. Find the computer with the Oracle&reg; database that you want to restore, and expand its view by clicking the row for the computer.
 3. Click the Jobs tab.
 4. Find the job with the database that you want to restore, and click Restore in the Select Action menu for the job.
 The Restore dialog box shows the most recent safeset for the job.
 5. To restore the database from an older safeset, or from SSI (safeset image) files, do one of the following:
    - To restore data from an older safeset, click the calendar button.
 In the calendar that appears, click the date of the safeset from which you want to restore.
 To the right of the calendar, click the specific safeset that you want to use.
    - To restore data from SSI (safeset image) files on disk, select Directory on disk from the Source Device list.
 Click the folder.
 In the Select Folder dialog box, select the directory where the files are located, and click Okay.
    SSI files are full backups exported from the vault or backed up from a computer to disk instead of to a vault.
 It can be quicker to save backup files on physical media and transport them to a location for a restore, than to restore data from a vault in a remote datacenter.
-You cannot restore from backups to disk (SSI files) until the safeset is imported into the vault and the IBM Cloud Backup Agent is synchronized with the vault.
+You cannot restore from backups to disk (SSI files) until the safeset is imported into the vault and the {{site.data.keyword.backup_full}} Agent is synchronized with the vault.
    {: note}

 6. In the Files to Restore box, select the items that you want to restore.